 In Chapters 2-5, I discussed why neither email nor text messaging alone offers the perfect digital marketing solution.

-But combine them in the right way, and you’ll unleash a powerful multichannel dynamo.
+But combine them in the right way, with a little help, and you’ll unleash a powerful multichannel dynamo.
 We call it emext marketing.

 Time to implement.